 Variants in other genes involved in vitamin B12 processing can cause related conditions.
-Those variants that impair only AdoCbl production lead to methylmalonic acidemia, and those that impair only MeCbl production cause homocystinuria.
+Variants that impair only AdoCbl production lead to methylmalonic acidemia, and variants that impair only MeCbl production cause homocystinuria.

-Methylmalonic acidemia with homocystinuria is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have variants.
+Methylmalonic acidemia with homocystinuria is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell must have a variant to cause the disorder.
 The parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they typically do not show signs and symptoms of the condition.

 Other Names for This Condition